edgedb/easy-edgedb/chapter9/index.md

 Note though that `datetime_current()` will not return the exact same date as another call to `datetime_current()` inside the same statement.
 This is because `datetime_current()` returns the datetime at which the _function is called_, not the datetime of the statement that it's in.

-We can see this in the following example in which we create three datetimes and then picks the most recent one using the `max()` function.
+We can see this in the following example in which we create three datetimes and then pick the most recent one using the `max()` function.
 Note that the third datetime created - the most recent - is the one returned by `max()`.

 ```
 db> with three_dates := {